Papaya mealybug

 Papaya mealybug (Paracoccus marginatus) is an invasive pest that can spread rapidly.
 It forms large infestations on leaves, fruit and stems of host plants such as papaya, frangipani and hibiscus.

 In Australia, the pest was first detected in the Darwin area of the Northern Territory in July 2023.
-It has not been detected in Queensland.
+It was detected in South East Queensland in 2024.

-Papaya mealybug can be a threat to commercial papaya production, as well as backyard papaya trees.
+Papaya mealybug can be a threat to commercial papaya production, as well as backyard papaya trees, frangipani and hibiscus.

 Papaya mealybug and the fruit they have infested pose no threat to humans.